New Play Project: Recognition

-The goal of New Play Project is to not only create positive, uplifting media for local audiences, but to create great writers who can make a difference in the mass media.
+The goal of New Play Project was to not only create positive, uplifting media for local audiences, but to create great writers who can make a difference in the mass media.
 In 2007, two NPP writers' works were chosen for Specific Gravity Ensemble's Elevator Plays.
-SGE is a Louisville, KY-based theater company.
+SGE is a Louisville, Kentucky–based theater company.

 Development

-Part of New Play Project's goal is education.
-They work to develop new writers, actors, and directors, and hone their skills.
-They do this both through play writing workshops and through their short play productions.
+Part of New Play Project's goal was education.
+They worked to develop new writers, actors, and directors, and hone their skills.
+They did this both through play writing workshops and through their short play productions.